SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 #### Notes

 <em>If you've previously installed the mod, remove it before extracting the new version.
-To do this, run **setup-ruad.exe**, uninstall the previously installed main component and delete the ruad folder.</em>
+To do this, run **setup-ruad.exe**, uninstall the previously installed main component and delete the :file_folder: ruad folder.</em>

 <em>When installing or uninstalling, **do not close the DOS window** by clicking on the **X** button!
 Instead, press the **Enter** key whenever instructed to do so.</em>